ClickHouse/terraform-provider-clickhousedbops/docs/resources/user.md

 terraform import clickhousedbops_user.example xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

 # It's also possible to import users using the username:

 terraform import clickhousedbops_user.example username

 # IMPORTANT: if you have a multi node cluster, you need to specify the cluster name!

 terraform import clickhousedbops_user.example cluster:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 terraform import clickhousedbops_user.example cluster:username
 ```

-### Import Behavior and Caveats

-**Expected Recreation**: All imported users will be recreated on the first `terraform apply` after import because password information cannot be imported from ClickHouse.

-**Post-Import Steps**:
-1. Import the user resource
-2. Add password configuration to your Terraform file
-3. Set `password_sha256_hash_wo_version = 1` (or desired version)
-4. Run `terraform apply` to recreate user with password
-5. Subsequent applies will maintain the user without recreation

-**Cluster Considerations**: When working with multi-node clusters, always include the cluster name in the import identifier to ensure proper resource targeting.